mark-wiemer/hello-hello/packages/luanti/readme.md

     - Linux Mint or similar "simple" Linux distro, Windows, macOS
     - Shouldn't need to install "luacheck" files or other "random" files to work

+#### Proposed solution

-Proposed solution: Enforce strict "Markdown schema" and integrate with LuaLS
+Enforce strict "Markdown schema" and integrate with LuaLS

 1. Define a Markdown schema that allows doc writers to easily include additional info in a consistent format
    - Additional info fields